 It is one of the most iconic streets in Singapore.
 Singapore’s epicenter of shopping, similar to Oxford Street and Nathan Road.
 If you’re a shopping freak, you can literally spend your whole day here.
 The shopping malls along Orchard are stocked with practically everything under the sun.
 It’s good at least to spend some time to walk around the area but if you’re not a shopping fan, don’t spend too much time here.

 Marina Bay Sands is the place where you can do Singapore’s most spectacular things.
 The focal point of the bay is the $5.5 billion complex with a lot of great things to do and see in the area revolve around the complex.
 Some of them are the Science Museum, a lot of Casinos (the entrance is free for foreigners) and various restaurants and clubs.

 The most iconic view in Singapore is definitely from the rooftop bar Ce La Vi.
-Thanks to Singapore’s location, it always gets dark around 7:30, so you can do more things during the day.
+Thanks to Singapore’s location and timezone, it always gets dark around 7:30 PM, so you can do more things during the day.
 However, make sure to reach the rooftop in time for the sunset.
 After that, you can treat yourself with some amazing cocktails on the rooftop and see the spectacular lighting show at Marina Bay from above.
 The show starts at 8 pm and it illuminates the water and the landmarks, making the city look like a postcard.

 Alternatively, check out this article if you would like to spend some more time in Singapore.

 If you are looking for a fancy dinner, you can head to the Stamford Hotel for some amazing food accompanied by an amazing view.
 The restaurant is on the 70th floor and as you imagine, it’s pretty costly.
 If you are searching for something simple, there’s a myriad of food courts around the Bay.
 If not, Singapore has a lot of hawker centers where you can try the best local food without spending too much.